+COURSE TITLE COURSE NUMBER PRE-REQUISITES

+General Education Requirements 23

-COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE GENERA AL EDUCATIO N REQUIREMENTS 23 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 College Composition II: Writing about Literature ENG 102 English 101 with a grade of C- or higher 3 Introduction to Psychology (B) PSY 110 Eligibility for ENG 101 3 Social Science Elective (B) 3 Laboratory Science Elective (E) 1 4 Laboratory Science Elective (E) 1 4 Number Systems(E) MTH 125 MTH 095 with a grade of D - or better or adequate score on the Mathematics Placement Examination 3
+College Composition I: Expository Writing and Research [A] ENG 101 Prerequisite: Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
+3

+College Composition II: Writing about Literature [A] ENG 102 Prerequisite: ENG 101 with a grade of C- or better 3

+Introduction to Psychology [B] PSY 110 Prerequisite: Eligibility for ENG 101.
+3

+Social Science Elective [B] 3

+Laboratory Science Elective [E] SCI XX2 4

+Laboratory Science Elective [E] SCI XX1 4

+Number Systems [D] MTH 125 Prerequisite: MTH 095 or MTH 099 with a grade of D- or better or SM18, or equivalent score on the Mathematics Placement Examination 3

+Program Requirements 38

+Education in America EDU 100 3

+Early Childhood Programs EDU 101 Prerequisite: Eligibility for ENG 101 3